 UWM is a caring community that strives to support and promote student well-being on a variety of levels, recognizing that attention to emotional health is essential to the educational and social pursuits of all individuals.
 The information presented on this website is intended to assist members of our campus community who are experiencing emotional distress and to aid those who provide support for these individuals.
 Population specific resources are included.
-To learn more about counseling services offered on campus, visit the University Counseling Services webpage.
+To learn more about counseling services offered on campus, visit the SHAW Counseling Services webpage.

 News For Faculty and Staff